IPWatchdog.com is in the process of transitioning to a newer version of our website. Please be patient with us while we work out all the kinks.

 You can verify that an individual is a patent attorney or patent agent by visiting the USPTO website at:

-In all other cases a Confidentiality Agreement will save your idea or invention from being taken by others.
+In all other cases a Confidentiality Agreement, or NDA, will save your idea or invention from being taken by others.

 For more information about Confidentiality Agreements and related topics please see: